Thyroid Cancer Symptoms, Possible Causes, and Risk Factors

 Age, Family History, and Radiation Exposure Possible Thyroid Cancer Causes

 A neck lump or nodule is the most common symptom of thyroid cancer.
 You may feel a lump, notice one side of your neck appears to be different, or your doctor may find it during a routine examination.
 Sometimes a thyroid tumor is found during diagnostic ultrasound or imaging tests performed for another reason.
-If the tumor is large, it may cause neck or facial pain, shortness of breath, difficulty swallowing, cough unrelated to a cold, hoarseness or voice change.
+If the tumor is large, it may cause neck or facial pain, shortness of breath, difficulty swallowing, cough unrelated to a cold, hoarseness or voice change.1

 If you feel a lump, see a change in the size or shape of your neck, or experience symptoms, make an appointment with your doctor.
 Early detection of thyroid cancer is essential to a good treatment outcome.

 If you have a family member with thyroid disease, even if non-cancerous, you should share that information with your doctor.
 Your doctor may run certain tests to evaluate your thyroid function and risk for developing thyroid cancer.